 JACKSON, Miss.
-(WLOX) - In Mississippi, there were 612 new cases of COVID-19 and 22 new deaths reported Thursday by state health officials.
+(WLOX) - In Mississippi, there were 1,395 new cases of COVID-19 and 13 new deaths reported Thursday in the entire state.

-In South Mississippi, that number breaks down to 44 new cases and four new deaths reported for the six southernmost counties.
+On Nov.
+19, MSDH reported 165 new cases and two new deaths for the six southernmost counties.

 *The graphics in this story will be updated once they’re available on the MSDH website.

 Mississippi investigates both probable and confirmed cases and deaths, said MSDH.
 As of Nov.
 18 at 6pm, there have been a total of 138,791 cases investigated, which includes 114,888 confirmed cases.
 There have been 3,619 deaths investigated, including 3,195 confirmed deaths.

 Confirmed cases and deaths are generally determined by positive PCR tests, which detect the presence of ongoing coronavirus infection.

 Probable cases are those who test positive by other testing methods such as antibody or antigen, and have recent symptoms consistent with COVID-19, indicating a recent infection.